michaelshmitty/pbm-js/README.md

 # pbm-js

-JavaScript library for IFF PBM files.
+JavaScript library for parsing IFF PBM files.

 This is the format used by the PC version of Deluxe Paint II and is different from the Amiga version.